 The Information Technology cluster includes a range of manufacturing and services related to computers, hardware and electronic components, high-tech laboratory and process equipment, software development, and software publishing.

-GROWTH CLUSTER OVERVIEW
+INFORMATION TECHNOLOGY GROWTH CLUSTER OVERVIEW

 Northern Colorado’s portfolio of IT companies is diverse.
 The region has a long history of microprocessor and other hardware component manufacturing and R&D. The roster of technology companies with R&D offices in the region includes Hewlett-Packard (HP), Microsoft, Intel, Advanced Micro Devices (AMD), and others.